Water filling stations and water carters

 WATER FILLING STATIONS

-Council’s Water Filling Stations (PDF 1.3MB) offer a convenient means for contractors, water carters and other customers to access drinking water in a number of locations throughout the Dubbo (PDF 2.1MB) and Wellington region.
+Council’s Water Filling Stations (PDF 1.7MB) offer a convenient means for contractors, water carters and rural customers to access drinking water in a number of locations throughout the Dubbo (PDF 698KB) and Wellington (PDF 380.8KB) region.

-An application form for an account key can be obtained from Council’s Customer Service Centre Dubbo office in Church Street, Dubbo or Wellington office corner Nanima Crescent & Warne Street, Wellington.
+An application form for an account key can be obtained from Council’s Customer Experience Centre Dubbo on Cnr of Church and Darling Streets, Dubbo or Wellington office corner Nanima Crescent & Warne Street, Wellington.

 For instructions and conditions for using Council's Water Filling Stations please read the below documents.

-Water Filling Station - Conditions of Use (PDF 314.4KB)
+Water Filling Station - Conditions of Use (PDF 246.9KB)

 WATER CARTER REQUIREMENTS